One Way Distance: 3.1 miles

 Fee: none

-Attractions: Scenic overlooks, wildflowers
+Attractions: Scenic challenge

 The trail starts up the ridge as it leaves the trailhead but after a short distance it heads around to the backside of the hill.
 After traversing the backside of the hill the trail starts climbing back to the ridge.

 After crossing a saddle the trail heads around to the back of the mountain again.
 The next stretch of trail is down right fun.
 The trail moves through some large boulders in a secluded setting behind the rim of the cliff.
-At about 1.3 miles there is a short section where everyone that passes must do so on foot.

 Back at the ridge again the trail barely clings to the rim as it follows along the narrow lip of a path.
 This continues until about 2.5 miles into the hike.